Stochastic conformal flows in even dimensions: Introduction

 As in the deterministic setting, these equations yield corresponding equations for the metric and the volume form.
 For NQF these are

 For LQF they are

 As previously mentioned, in this section we treat everything as though it is smooth so we do not worry about the meaning of products like $\xi_t g_t$.
-For technical reasons related to the Dirichlet form techniques we employ, we mostly focus on the volume form equations \ref{stoch-nqf-vol} and \ref{plain-stoch-qf-vol}.
-In fact, we will see in Section \ref{conf-GMC} that there is an equivalence between $\phi_t$, $g_t$, and $\omega_t$ which allows us to pass from a solution to any one of these equations to a solution for the other two.
+For technical reasons related to the Dirichlet form methods we employ, we mostly focus on the volume form equations \eqref{stoch-nqf-vol} and \eqref{plain-stoch-qf-vol}.
+In fact, we will see in Section \ref{conf-GMC} that there is an equivalence between $\phi_t$ and $\omega_t$ which allows us to pass between solutions to these equations.

 Let us also record the formal expression that we expect to see for the invariant measures of these Langevin flows.
-Denote by $\CM$ the space of positive finite Borel measures on $M$ with the topology of weak convergence.
+Denote by $\CM$ the space of nonzero positive finite Borel measures on $M$ with the topology of weak convergence.
+Note that $\CM$ is homeomorphic to $\CP \times (0, \infty)$, where $\CP$ is the space of Borel probability measures on $M$, so in particular $\CM$ is locally compact.
 From the functional $E^1_f$, we see that for NQF we expect an invariant measure on $\CM$ with formal density proportional to where $\phi$ is the conformal factor corresponding to $\omega$, and $\omega_\mathbf{g}$ is thought of as a volume form on $\CM$ associated to the Calabi metric.
 In reality, the volume form $\omega_\mathbf{g}$ does not exist since $\CM$ is infinite-dimensional, so we will need a way to precisely interpret this measure.
 The corresponding measure for LQF has formal density proportional to

 Since NQF has a more intrinsic normalization than LQF, our primary motivation for studying NQF is to construct a natural stochastic analog of the normalized $Q$ flow.
 However, LQF also has an important purpose.
-We will see that it is closely linked to the Polyakov-Liouville measures for even-dimensional manifolds studied by \cite{DHKS}.
+We will see that it is closely linked to the Polyakov-Liouville measures for even-dimensional manifolds studied in \cite{DHKS}.
 In order to fully explore this connection, we will need to slightly generalize the LQF equation.
 We consider the adjusted volume form equation where $\rho \geq 1$ is a new parameter.
-Note that if $\rho = 1$ then this is the same as Equation \ref{plain-stoch-qf-vol}, as all we have done is apply Equation \ref{q-conformal-inv}.
+Note that if $\rho = 1$ then this is the same as \eqref{plain-stoch-qf-vol}, as all we have done is apply \eqref{q-conformal-inv}.
 The corresponding invariant measure should be

-The reason for introducting $\rho$ will not be clear until we discuss Liouville quantum gravity, so we postpone further discussion to Section \ref{lqg}.
+We will discuss the role of $\rho$ and its connection to Liouville quantum gravity in Section \ref{lqg}.

-\subsection{Weak Solutions}
+\subsection{Weak solutions}